-When we go for general maintenance service of our vehicle, there is always one thing which is mostly recommended to go for, also if not done can lead to the car behaving abnormally like pulling on one side of the road when we let off our hands from the steering wheel.
+When we go for general maintenance service of your vehicle, there is always one thing which is mostly recommended to go for, also if not done, can lead to an abnormal output like pulling on one side of the road when we let off our hands from the steering wheel.

 You must have guessed it from the hints above, Yes it is WHEEL ALIGNMENT AND BALANCING.

 We know that we need it but we don’t know why we really need it.
 If you are also in the same phase, then don’t worry, we are going to cover wheel alignment and balancing in this blog.